-- Taking the time to meet with a criminal lawyer will allow you to make a better assessment compared to only speaking to them over the phone.
+Taking the time to meet with a Toronto Criminal Lawyer will allow you to make a better assessment compared to only speaking to them over the phone.
 By walking into their office, you will be able to analyze some aspects of their personality through seeing what kind of office they practice in, how they treat their staff, and most importantly how they treat you.
 You may also want to consider the lawyer’s staff.
 Does the receptionist greet you with professionalism and courtesy?
 The quality of the staff can often indicate the quality of the lawyer.

 Here is a list of questions to ask a criminal lawyer lawyer: